 Primary Assessment and Intervention

-Our team’s development and use of a Visual Assessment Portfolio has facilitated teacher’s ability to identify the learning strengths and needs of high-needs students, effectively group students for differentiated instruction, and link results to classroom programming.
-Use of the Visual Assessment Portfolios have also supported teacher’s abilities to communicate the literacy achievement of high-needs students to parents and guardians.
-We will continue to support schools and encourage them to work as a team in collecting and reviewing student assessment information, developing intervention groupings, and implementing strategies based upon student’s learning profiles.
+Our Board has an approach to primary assessment which allows for different levels of assessment and intervention depending upon the needs of the student.
+As a result, the number of primary students receiving assessments increased dramatically, which also includes students with less severe learning disabilities.
+Furthermore, our S-LP team’s development and use of an Oral Language and Early Literacy Assessment has facilitated teacher’s ability to identify the learning strengths and needs of the students, effectively group students for differentiated instruction, and link results to classroom programming.
+Use of the Oral Language and Early Literacy Assessment has also supported teacher’s abilities to communicate the literacy achievement of students to parents/guardians.
+We continue to support schools and encourage them to work as a team in collecting and reviewing student assessment data, developing intervention groupings, and implementing strategies based upon students’ learning profiles.

 - Enhance teacher capacity to provide effective programming for students provided with professional assessments.